ealiotta/diffnet-unet/README.md

 		ImageLoc: 	path to image file (.nii.gz)
 		OutLoc:		path for desired output

-Example dicom files are provided with 3, 6, and 20 diffusion encoding directions.
+Example image files are provided with 3, 6, and 20 diffusion encoding directions.
 After successful completion, you should see one slice of the reconstructed dFA and dMD maps in a dialog box.

 Eric Aliotta, PhD